Learn How School IT Administrators Protect Students and Staff with K-12 Cloud Security

 Campus Safety Management

 The environment that students live in today is so open that it can be difficult for any school district to keep students safe.
 Nevertheless, schools now take on a far greater responsibility than just educating students.
 They also attempt to assure the well-being of students, faculty, and staff members by gaining awareness of threats and potentially harmful actions within the greater school community.
-For example, many schools use campus safety management technology to support their suicide prevention program.
+For example, many schools use campus safety management technology to support their suicide prevention programs.
 Here are some examples of K-12 cloud security issues a campus safety management product addresses:

 - Students sharing sexually explicit content with each other